 When we perform duct blaster tests and seal accordingly, we also measure the amount of duct leakage afterward to confirm our efforts are bearing fruit.
 It’s how we’re able to reduce duct leakage down to 4% every time.

 Is that all there is to it?
-Are air infiltration and duct leaks the main issuse here?
+Are air infiltration and duct lea the main issue here?

 In most cases, yes!
-However, there are other conditions that might lead to a crawlspace smell getting into your home.
+However, other conditions might lead to a crawlspace smell getting into your home.
 Negative air pressure is one of them.

 Your home is under negative pressure whenever air is being removed from the home without an equal or greater amount of air being introduced to the home.